Rough volatility, path-dependent PDEs and weak rates of convergence: The functional It o formula and the path-dependent PDE

-\end{lemma} This lemma characterises functions belonging to~$\Xx$ and uses them to prove growth estimates that lead to growth estimates of the pathwise derivatives.
+Such a function thus belongs to the set~$\Xx$ corresponding to the system~\eqref{eq:MainModel}.
+These estimates further lead to growth estimates of the pathwise derivatives.
 In terms of notations, we write~$\EE_{t,x,\omega}$ for the expectation conditioned on~$X_t=x,\,\Theta^t=\omega$.
 In other words, it corresponds to the expectation with~$X^{t,x,\omega}$ and~$V^{t,\omega}$, as in the previous lemma.
-The following proposition, proved in Section~\ref{sec:Proof_SpatialDerivatives}, gives an explicit representation of the derivatives of~$u$. \begin{proposition} Let Assumption~\ref{assu:phipsi} hold.
-The function~$(x,\omega)\mapsto u(t,x,\omega)$
+The following proposition, proved in Section~\ref{sec:Proof_SpatialDerivatives}, gives an explicit representation of the derivatives of~$u$. \begin{proposition} Let Assumption~\ref{assu:phipsi} hold. {The function~$(x,\omega)\mapsto u(t,x,\omega)$ is twice continuously differentiable (in the sense of~\eqref{eq:PathwiseDerDef})} and, for all~$(t,x,\omega)\in\overline{\Gamma}$, $\eta$, $\eta^{(1)},\eta^{(2)}\in\Ww_t$,